 Couponing at Smith’s, Kroger, etc. is very straight forward and the savings can range from a few dollars to even hundreds of dollars.
 I love shopping at Kroger!

 Because this chain of grocery stores has so many names depending on which location you live in (the graphic shows all of the names), I’ll be referring to it by saying Kroger or Smith’s.
 Here are 9 ways to save big at Kroger.

-#1-Use a sale-coupon matching website or app like Grocerysmarts.com or Thekrazycouponlady.com.
+#1.
+Use a sale-coupon matching website or apps like Grocerysmarts.com or Thekrazycouponlady.com.
 You can select your state and then select the store and you can see all the sale items and coupon matchups.
-I've been using Grocerysmarts these for years and love them!
+I’ve been using Grocerysmarts these for years and love them!

 If you just want to see what coupons are available and not look at a sale matchup site you can go here to Coupons.com

-Usually their system does get all of the coupons, but check to be sure.
-Yesterday I noticed that the $3.00 coupon on diapers didn't come off so he fixed it for me and gave me $3.00 cash because I didn't realize it until after I had paid.
+Usually, their system does get all of the coupons but check to be sure.
+Yesterday I noticed that the $3.00 coupon for diapers didn’t come off so he fixed it for me and gave me $3.00 cash because I didn’t realize it until after I had paid.